JonasPertschy/Arbeitsagentur2Mongo/readme.md

 # Background

-Family member lost job before COVID, labor market is tense so I help as much as I can.
+Family member lost job before COVID, labor market is tense so I help with this small script.
+This script is the input source for applications generated via LaTeX.

 # Explaination